 Students must have a valid Fletcher Student ID to use library resources.
-Loan periods for materials are as follows: books, 21 days; audio/visual, in-house only; reserve items, 2 hours.
+Loan periods for materials are as follows: books, 21 days; circulating DVDs, two days; audio/visual, in-house only; reserve items, two hours.

 The library charges fines for materials that are overdue, damaged, or lost.
 Fines for overdue books are 35¢ per day per item, and 10¢ per minute for reserve items.
 Materials must be returned to the library during normal operating hours.
 Periodicals, reference materials, and audiovisual materials normally do not circulate.